Football in Nigeria

-With around 82 million fans, or 40% of the population, football is the most popular sport in Nigeria.
+With about 40% of the population following, football is the most popular sport in Nigeria.
 The Nigeria national football team competes regularly for international titles and many Nigerian footballers compete in Europe, particularly in England.
 Nigeria has one of the finest national teams in Africa and has produced many notable footballers including Mudashiru Lawal, Rashidi Yekini, Jay Jay Okocha, Nwankwo Kanu, Vincent Enyeama, Joseph Yobo, Mikel John Obi and Victor Osimhen.

+In tracing its growing popularity within the nation, Nigerian football can be traced back to football's implementation in schools, particularly in Calabar.
+From there, it would only spread throughout Nigeria.
+Despite an eventual civil war, the eventual creation of Enugu Rangers post-civil war would only continue to build the sense of community Nigeria would become known for.

 Polling shows the majority of Nigerians watch international and domestic football.
 Due to the number of Nigerian players in the English Premier League and the fact that Nigeria is an English-speaking country, the majority of Nigerians support an English club.
 The most popular football clubs in Nigeria are Chelsea, Manchester United and Arsenal.
 Spanish clubs Real Madrid and Barcelona are also popular among Nigerians.

 History

-Football was first introduced to Nigeria by the British at the start of the twentieth century.
-The first recorded football match in Nigeria was in 1904.
-By 1950, football had become the national game of the country.
-During this time in African history, many nations began to partake in nationalist movements where they protested colonial power.
+Football was first introduced to Nigeria by the British at the start of the 20th century.
+Having been brought to Nigeria, specifically in Calabar and Lagos at first, the first football game would then be recorded on June 15, 1904, at an elite school in Calabar.
+The school, Hope Waddell Training Institution, would see the attended elite students often face off against docked sailors on a local football field.

+This would eventually lead to the creation and implementation of the Beverly Cup in 1906, known as one of the very first soccer tournaments contested in the western part of Africa.

+The spread of football to Nigeria in a general sense occurred through the works of Christian Missionaries as well as nations seeking to colonize; what made schools play a role in the spreading of the sport was the physical growth missionaries wished to see in children.
+It was a pastime to keep them fit while also educating them about the inner workings of Catholicism, teaching them about discipline and boosting morale.
+From it, the spread of football would continue amongst schools, a direct result of the involvement of alumni from Hope Waddell.
+This spread would be seen in the area of Lagos.

+Around the 1950s, in Africa, many nations began to partake in nationalist movements where they protested colonial power.
 In Nigeria, football gave citizens a sense of national pride and inspired them to achieve political freedom.
-An individual named Nnamdi Azikiwe played a critical role in helping Nigeria achieve its freedom from Britain.
+Nnamdi Azikiwe the first president, played a critical role in helping Nigeria achieve its freedom from Britain.